Chapter 15

 The Example of King David

 This example comes to us after King David had an adulterous affair with Bathsheba.
 As a result of their affair Bathsheba became pregnant.
 To avoid being found out King David had her husband, Uriah, killed in battle.
-After the death of Uriah David married Bathsheba.
+After the death of Uriah, David married Bathsheba.
 At this point one might conclude that David thought that all was well.
 However, God saw and knew all what David had done.
 Consequently, God sent His prophet Nathan to rebuke David.
 With this background let us begin by reading what transpired between Nathan and King David.
 It is recorded for us in,

 2 Samuel 12:1-14